🔒

 Cleric vs Lutra AI

-Cleric — Cleric is an AI Agent that functions as an autonomous SRE teammate for production infrastructure, investigating alerts end-to-end by running concurrent queries
+Cleric — Cleric is an AI Agent that functions as an autonomous SRE teammate, running multi-source alert investigations across Kubernetes and major observability platform

 Lutra AI — Lutra AI is an AI Agent that executes multi-step data workflows autonomously based on natural language input, with pre-built connections to Airtable, Slack, Goo